-Maryland has recently joined a growing state and federal movement to combat workplace fraud or employee misclassification.
-The General Assembly passed the Workplace Fraud Act of 2009, which took effect on October 1, 2009.
-The Workplace Fraud Act strengthened the State's existing enforcement powers and created a new misclassification violation in the construction and landscaping industries.
-Governor Martin O'Malley also established a Joint Enforcement Task Force on Workplace Fraud to coordinate enforcement efforts with the appropriate state agencies, facilitate data and information sharing, and increase awareness about workplace fraud.
+The Maryland General Assembly passed the Maryland Workplace Fraud Act of 2009 with bipartisan support with a goal to protect workers and level the playing field for law-abiding business owners.
+The Maryland Department of Labor was charged with implementing the law, and the legislation established the Maryland Workplace Fraud Unit - an investigative unit in the Maryland Department of Labor's Division of Labor and Industry.
+Governor Martin O'Malley also established a Joint Enforcement Task Force on Workplace Fraud (Task Force) to coordinate enforcement efforts with the appropriate state agencies, facilitate data and information sharing, and increase awareness about workplace fraud.